 Skip to main content

-Veto sits between your AI agent and the tools it can call.
-Every action is checked against policies you define — allow, deny, or escalate — with a full audit trail and sub-10ms latency.
+Veto sits between your AI agent and the actions it takes.
+Every tool call is checked against the policies you define before it executes.
+If no policy allows it, it’s blocked — by default.

 Quick Start